isacarnekvist/atm/README.md

 # Protocol suggestion
 ## Order of communication
+The communication can exist in three states after the communication is established.
-1. Connection started
+1. UPDATES
-2. Server states if something should be updated or not, this is of course followed by an update if there is one
+..* Packages from server only
+..* Client must not send until server states ready with updates ..* Server must end this state with a "no (more) updates"
+2. LOGIN
+..1.
+Client sends user number
+..2.
+Server declines or accepts, if decline start over from previous step
+..3.
+Client sends user password
+..4.
+Server declines or accepts, if decline start over from previous step ..5.
+If server accepts, proceed to next state
-3. Login request
+3. USER
-4. If login request accepted, do regular customer mode communication
-5. Logout
+..1.
+Client sends one package only
+..2.
+Server replies with one package only except if client sent logout
-6. Start over from step 2
+4. Start over from UPDATES state

 ## Package description
 Package size is always 10 bytes except for update data transmissions.
-### Customer related
+### States LOGIN and USER
 Below is suggestion for splitting package in to byte parts.
-When client has a request, the answer doesn't need a certain "op-code" in the reply.
+When client sends a request, the answer doesn't need a certain "op-code" in the reply.
 An answer with the correct format will be sufficient.

 - Byte 1: Action "op-code" (client) OR Answer accept/decline (server)
 - Byte 2-9: 64 bit integer argument i.e. balance, withdrawal amount,
   user card number, password...
 The reason for 64 bit is that is that I have a lot of CA$H!!!
+And also credit cards numbers does not fit within 32 bits
 - Byte 10: Not used, for future use?

 <!-- -->
     From client:
-    User number         0b0000
+    User number         0x00
-    Password            0b0001
+    Password            0x01
-    Balance             0b0002
+    Balance             0x02
-    Withdrawal          0b0003
+    Withdrawal          0x03
-    Logout              0b0004
+    Logout              0x04

     From server:
-    Accept              0b1000
+    Accept              0x10
-    Decline             0b1001
+    Decline             0x11

 ### Update related
 Suggestion is that all update packages are 10 bytes except for actual